Gunpoint is a stealth puzzle game that lets you rewire its levels to trick people. This video will explain it.

 When I come back, I have to change gear.
 And the most useful way I’ve found to think of it is this:

-It is a mental patient.
-It has completely lost its mind, and to make it behave in any kind of reasonable way, you have to be expecting every sensible instruction to be met with screaming, preposterous bullshit.
+It has completely lost it, and you have to be expect every sensible instruction to be met with screaming, preposterous bullshit.

 Programmer: Hello Game, how are you feeling?
 I’d like to make this object stop when it hits a wall, if that’s OK with you.